gtumedei/irs-project/docs/report.md

 <!-- TODO
 conclusions:
-- comparison with a simulated environment
+- comparison with a simulated environment (sensor noise)
 - overall behaviors outcome
 future work:
 - repeat the experiments with a physical robot that has the exact characteristics of the simulated one